Rule 5101:2-12-19 | Supervision of children and child guidance for a licensed child care center.

 Each child care staff member shall:

 (1) Leave no child unsupervised.
-Supervision means the child care staff members have knowledge of a child's needs and accountability for his or her care at all times.
+Supervision means the child care staff members have knowledge of a child's needs and accountability for his or her care at all times, including but not limited to, developmental and behavioral needs and parental preferences.
 Supervision includes awareness of and responsibility for the activity of each child and being near enough to respond and reach children immediately including responding to the child's basic needs and protecting them from harm.

 (2) Ensure all children in care are within sight and hearing of child care staff members at all times, except as listed in paragraph (B) of this rule.
 Within sight and hearing means without the use of mechanical devices such as baby monitors, video cameras or walkie talkies.
 The use of mirrors to view children in another room does not meet the supervision requirements of this rule.

 (3) Not be under the influence of any substance that impairs the child care staff member's ability to supervise children and/or perform duties.

 (4) Always have immediate access to a working telephone on the premises which is available and capable of making outgoing calls and receiving incoming calls.

 (5) Only release a child to the parent or to a person who has been previously approved by the parent.

 (6) Not permit children to be exposed to inappropriate language or media.